hifly81/quarkus-voting/readme.md

 ### Launch on OpenShift

-Images are downloaded from docker hub and from https://quay.io
+Images are downloaded from docker hub

 Images:
  - Postgres (image debezium/postgres) on port 5432
  - AMQ Streams (Zookeeper on port 2181 and Kafka on port 9092)
- - Voting Service (image quay.io/bridlos/voting-service-quarkus) on port 8080
+ - Voting Service on port 8080

 In order to create the demo on your openshift environment, you need:
  - ocp user with cluster-admin role